b-kennedy0/b-kennedy0.github.io/_drafts/2021-03-08-cool-things.md

 ---

-Inspired by Alexandra Lautarescu's [blog post](https://www.alautarescu.com/post/what-i-use-during-my-phd) (also see amazing [blog on Repro2020](https://www.alautarescu.com/post/advanced-methods-in-reproducible-science-2020), I needed a place to keep track of all the cool things I find, some of which I actually use.
-Hopefully some of these you might find useful yourself.
+Inspired by Alexandra Lautarescu's [blog post](https://www.alautarescu.com/post/what-i-use-during-my-phd) (also see amazing [blog on Repro2020](https://www.alautarescu.com/post/advanced-methods-in-reproducible-science-2020).
+I wanted a place to keep track of all the cool things I use and the things I hope to be using at some point.
+I hope that by having this page, you might also find something useful.

-NOTE TO SELF -- OTHER HINTS/TIPS DOCS FROM DROPBOX?

 ## Computer setup

-Apple M1 Macbook Air 2020.
+I currently have an Apple M1 Macbook Air 2020.
 The new Apple silicon chip makes this super quick!
 No problems running multiple programmes and lots of browser tabs.
 In fact, many apps are getting silicon-specific updates.

 ## Analysis